 Our sawmills produce wood chips and other residuals as by-products of lumber production.
 Essentially all of our wood chips produced in Canada are sold under short and long-term contracts to pulp and paper plants.
-In general, wood chips produced in Canada are sold at current market prices for chips.
+In general, wood chips produced in Canada are sold at current market prices subject to supply and demand factors.
 Wood chips produced in New Brunswick are also used by third parties to create dissolving pulp supplying the apparel and textile industries.

-Chips from our U.S. NW and U.S. South operations are sold to pulp and paper producers or fibre board manufacturers under short and long-term arrangements.
+Wood chips from our U.S. NW and U.S. South operations are sold to pulp and paper producers or fibre board manufacturers under short and long-term arrangements.

-Other markets for our sawmill bark, sawdust and shavings residuals include mulch and garden products, medium density fibreboard plants, panelboard plants, pellet plants, biomass fibre fuel for heat and power and feedstock requirements for the export wood pellet industry.
+Other markets for our residuals, such as sawdust, sawmill bark, and shavings, include medium density fibreboard plants, particle board plants, pellet plants, soil and mulch producing companies, biomass fibre fuel for heat and power and feedstock requirements for the export wood pellet industry.